The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Criteria for detecting the MIT

-Therefore, the theoretical interpretation of the sign change of $\mbox{d} \rho / \mbox{d} T$ from Ref.\ \onlinecite{Ros.etal.81} should be considered with great caution.
-Thus, it seems not impossible that the criterion $\mbox{d} \rho / \mbox{d} T = 0$ in the limit as $T \rightarrow 0$ may indeed identify the MIT.
-Due to this unclear situation, the development of a more appropriate theory is required.
+According to the above three paragraphs, the theoretical interpretations of the sign change of $\mbox{d} \rho / \mbox{d} T$ given in Ref.\ \onlinecite{Ros.etal.81} and \onlinecite{Di_Sante.etal} should be considered with great caution, so that alternative hypotheses have to checked too.
+Therefore, at the current stage, it seems quite possible that the criterion $\mbox{d} \rho / \mbox{d} T = 0$ in the limit as $T \rightarrow 0$ may indeed identify the MIT.

-Fortunately, one of its features can be easily predicted since, for dimensional reasons, Eq.\ (\ref{mmc}) is robust, also with respect to the incorporation of electron-electron interactions: If there is a universal relation, which links the nearest neighbor distance of the transport carrying species at the MIT with a particular conductivity value, then it must have the form of Eq.\ (\ref{mmc}); for a proof see Appendix A. The condition $\mbox{d} \rho / \mbox{d} T = 0$ in the limit as $T \rightarrow 0$ is a natural way to define such a characteristic conductivity value.
-In case a finite minimum metallic conductivity exists, it is expected to equal a universal multiple of this characteristic conductivity value; it might even coincide with this value.
+Due to the described unclear situation, the development of a more appropriate theory is required.
+Fortunately, one of its features can be easily predicted because, for dimensional reasons, Eq.\ (\ref{mmc}) is robust, also with respect to the incorporation of electron-electron interactions: If a theory yields a relation which links the distance $d_{\rm c}$ with any characteristic conductivity value, and if electron charge, Planck constant, effective mass, and permittivity are the only dimensioned parameters of this theory, then the so obtained relation must be universal and have the form of Eq.\ (\ref{mmc}); for the proof see Appendix A. Independently of the character of the MIT, the condition $\mbox{d} \rho / \mbox{d} T = 0$ in the limit as $T \rightarrow 0$ is a natural way to define such a characteristic conductivity value.
+In case a finite minimum metallic conductivity exists, it should equal a universal multiple of this characteristic conductivity value; it might even coincide with this value.

-We now continue with the empirical consideration: To the best of our knowledge, the MIT criterion $\mbox{d} \rho / \mbox{d} T = 0$ in the limit as $T \rightarrow 0$ is only a hypothesis.
-Can it be justified?
+We now continue with our phenomenological analysis: Currently, to the best of our knowledge, the MIT criterion $\mbox{d} \rho / \mbox{d} T = 0$ in the limit as $T \rightarrow 0$ is only a hypothesis.
+How could it be justified?
 It seems natural to regard all samples with $\mbox{d} \rho / \mbox{d} T > 0$ at $T_{\rm lea}$ as metallic.
 However, for the inverse approach, the classification of all samples with $\mbox{d} \rho / \mbox{d} T < 0$ at $T_{\rm lea}$ as insulating, further arguments and / or additional measurements are required.
-In particular, this concerns the $\rho(T)$ curves with small slope, for which the interpretation in terms of activated transport may seem counterintuitive.
+In particular, this concerns the $\rho(T)$ curves with small negative slope, for which the interpretation in terms of activated transport may seem counterintuitive.